-Double check that the pouch is securely connected to the barrier ring by pulling at the pouch.
+Snap the pouch onto the barrier.
+Double check that the pouch is securely connected to the barrier ring by pulling out the pouch.

-Reposition clothing when you are confident your pouch is secure.
-Wash your hands thoroughly after changing.
+Reposition your clothing when you are confident your pouch and or barrier is secure, wash your hands thoroughly after changing.